TIS-DPO: Token-level Importance Sampling for Direct Preference Optimization With Estimated Weights: Conclusion

 \section{Conclusion}

 This work proposes that the optimal data distribution for DPO should have equal token rewards in winning and losing responses.
 We introduce \texttt{TIS-DPO}, which performs importance sampling on existing data to approximate this optimal distribution, setting weights based on token rewards.
-We propose three weight estimation methods: contrastive prompt, contrastive sft, and contrastive dpo. \texttt{TIS-DPO} significantly improves model safety on alignment datasets without compromising usability, and enhances summary quality in summarization tasks, outperforming baselines.
-Future work includes refining weight estimation algorithms and incorporating human-annotated data to further improve \texttt{TIS-DPO}'s effectiveness.
+We propose three weight estimation methods: contrastive prompt, contrastive SFT, and contrastive DPO, each offering different trade-offs between implementation complexity and effectiveness.
+Our empirical results demonstrate that \texttt{TIS-DPO} significantly improves model safety on alignment datasets without compromising usability, and enhances summary quality in summarization tasks, outperforming standard DPO and other baselines.
+The token-level importance sampling approach proves particularly effective at identifying and emphasizing critical tokens that contribute most to response quality.
+Future work includes refining weight estimation algorithms, investigating the theoretical properties of different sampling strategies, and incorporating human-annotated data to further improve \texttt{TIS-DPO}'s effectiveness across diverse applications.